sandersjakob19/boxes/README.md

 meddling gives you a quadratic equation for numbers 5mod6.
 This test is not faster than a standard test.

-For some reason, it thinks multiples of 5 are prime, so ignore that.
+For some reason, it is giving false positives.